-To determine profitability, add up all of your assets, including accounts receivable, and subtract your total accounts payable, or liabilities, which are what you owe to suppliers and vendors.
+To determine profitability, add up all your assets, including accounts receivable, and subtract your total accounts payable, or liabilities, which are what you owe to suppliers and vendors.
 If the number is positive, the company is profitable.
-If it's negative, then decisions must be made regarding how to increase the assets or reduce the liabilities.
+If the number is negative, you’ll need to make some decisions about increasing assets or reducing liabilities.

 Why track accounts receivable?

 If you don’t keep track of accounts receivable, you may forget to bill certain customers, or you may not know if you’ve been paid.
 You could end up providing your product for free, negatively impacting your profitability.
 The longer you take to send an invoice, the less likely you’ll receive payment promptly.
 Keeping track of accounts receivable is also a great way to document proof of income at tax time.

 5 tips to help you stay on top of accounts receivable

 Accounts receivable is best managed on a consistent and routine basis.
 In retail, each transaction is paid for immediately.
 With other industries, customers apply for a credit line, and they place orders against the credit line.
 The customer is provided an invoice and payment terms with the shipped product, payable at a later date.

 Regardless of your system, ensuring payment is crucial.
 Here are five tips to make sure your business stays on top of its accounts receivables: